-Disposable income Excess income after paying all taxes and necessary expenses.
-Dissaving The difference between current income and current expenditure, including the depreciation of fixed capital.
+Disposable income Total income by households less all taxes and employee contributions.
+Dissaving The excess of current expenditure, including the depreciation of fixed capital, over current income.
+The shortfall is either financed by assets or borrowing.

 Division of revenue The allocation of funds between the spheres of government, as required by the Constitution.
 See also equitable share.